ritual-net/infernet-container-starter/projects/onnx-iris/container/README.md

 This container is meant to be started by the Infernet Node.
 For development and testing purposes, you can run the container in isolation using the following commands.

-### Building the Container
+### Build the Container

-Simply run the following command to build the container.
+Simply run the following command to build the container:

 ```bash
 make build